sh-vk/shyam-sundar-case-system-engineering/README.md

 Draw out a proposed software architecture and argue why and how it would be beneficial to CloudSurfer.
 ## **Current Implementation (Assumption)**
 Currently the web shop is a monolith application hosted on the cloud.
 It consist of 3 layers .
-The company has been scaling verically to cater to the demand.
+The company has been scaling vertically to cater to the demand.

 Each release is requires testing of the complete application and hence release cycles are long.